oskardudycz/event-driven.io/content/posts/2023-02-05--explicit_validation_in_csharp_just_got_simpler/index.pl.md

 sku.AssertNotEmpty();
 ```

-Then it'll automatically use the _productId_ as the parameter name for the _ArgumentException_.
+Then it'll automatically use the _sku_ as the parameter name for the _ArgumentException_.
 That's not all!

 If we do: